Learning to Control Unknown Strongly Monotone Games: Problem Formulation

 \subsubsection{Weighted Resource Allocation Games}

 In resource allocation, high congestion on a single resource increases the operation costs for the manager, can lead to system failures, and incurs suboptimal performance for the users.
-Therefore, load balancing is a key control objective for the manager that supervises the resource allocation protocol.
+Therefore, load balancing is a key control objective for the manager who supervises the resource allocation protocol.
 In the electricity grid, the manager can be the utility company running Demand Side Management (DSM) to cut the production costs of energy at peak hours.
 In wireless networks, the manager can be an access point coordinating a protocol that minimizes the power consumption of the devices and the interference in the network.
 Other examples are load balancing in data-centers \cite{bourke2001server} and control of parking resources \cite{dowling2017optimizing}.
 For distributed resource allocation, designing an efficient load balancing protocol becomes far more challenging.

-In weighted resource allocation, each dimension of a player's action represents how much they use from each of the $d$ resources.
-We have $d$ linear constraints i.e., $K=d$ and each represents a target load for each resource $i$, i.e., The manager can set the target loads $\boldsymbol{l}^{*}$ to optimize application-specific objectives such as system efficiency, regulations, and operation costs.
+In weighted resource allocation, the player's action is how much they use from each of the $d$ resources.
+We have $K=d$ linear constraints, of the form $\sum_{n=1}^Na_{n,i}^{(i)}x_n^{i}=\ell^*_{i}$ for the target load for each resource $i$.
+The manager sets $\bellstar$ to optimize application-specific objectives such as system efficiency, regulations, and operation costs.
 The controlled coefficients $\bbeta$ represent incentives to use a resource.
 The weights in $\bA$ are based on how each agent's use affects the resource.

-A special case is resource allocation without weights, studied in \cite{bistritz2021online}.
-Generalizing to a weighted sum of actions allows modeling of power control in wireless networks and load balancing in data centers.
 In wireless networks, the interference that the manager measures is a weighted sum of the transmission powers of the players, where the weights are the channel gains.
 In data centers, different users send jobs of different sizes to different servers (resources), so the load is a weighted sum of their actions (how many jobs to send where).
+A special case is resource allocation without weights, studied in \cite{bistritz2021online}.